Mars bar

-Mars, commonly known as Mars bar, is the name of two varieties of chocolate bar produced by Mars, Incorporated.
-It was first manufactured in 1932 in Slough, England by Forrest Mars, Sr. The bar consists of caramel and nougat coated with milk chocolate.
+Mars, commonly known as a Mars bar, is a chocolate bar produced by Mars Inc., consisting of caramel and nougat coated with milk chocolate.
+It was first manufactured in 1932 in England by Forrest Mars Sr. modelled after his father's Milky Way bar.

-An American version of the Mars bar was produced which had nougat and toasted almonds covered in milk chocolate; later, caramel was added to the recipe as well.
-The American version was discontinued in 2002, then revived in a slightly different form the following year under the name "Snickers Almond".
+An alternative version of the bar was produced in the United States with nougat and toasted almonds covered in milk chocolate, and later also with caramel, sold in cream-coloured packaging.
+This was discontinued in 2002, then revived in a slightly different form the following year under the name "Snickers Almond".

-Versions

-UK and worldwide

-In most of the world, a Mars bar is a chocolate bar with nougat and caramel, coated with milk chocolate.
-In the United States, it is marketed as the Milky Way bar.
+Description

-It was first manufactured in Slough, England under the Mars bar name in 1932 by Forrest Mars, Sr., son of American candy maker Frank C. Mars.
-He modelled it after his father's Milky Way bar, which was already popular in the US, adjusting the recipe to better suit European tastes.
+The Mars bar was first manufactured in Slough, England, in 1932 by Forrest Mars Sr., son of American candy maker Frank C. Mars.
+He modelled the Mars bar after his father's Milky Way bar, which was already popular in the US, adjusting the recipe to better suit European tastes.
 He had a staff of twelve people, and originally advertised it as using Cadbury's chocolate couverture.
+As a result, the "British" Mars bar (also labeled the "European", "Global" or "Original" Mars bar) is considered to be a version of the American Milky Way bar, with only a slight sweeter taste.

 The bar and the proportions of the main components have changed over the years.
 With minor variations, this version is sold worldwide, except for the US, and is packaged in a black wrapper with red gold-edged lettering.
 Three million Mars bars accompanied the British task force to the Falklands in 1982.
+The Mars bar was introduced in Belgium in 1970.

+The Mars brand logo went through several changes.
+In 1932, the first logo had a black colour font and was tilted.
+In 1978, the logo was rebranded to being white and having a star on the side.
+In 1988, the Mars bar had gone through a significant change with its logo.
+At that time, the logo was given a more bombastic treatment, written with red thick font and golden outlier.
+This logo became the standard-form for future logos.
+The logo then changed again, in the early 2000s.
+This time the logo was given a much more modern and sleeker look.
+It was updated to have a more cursive appearance to it and has retained that appearance ever since.

-In 2002, the Mars bar was reformulated and its logo was updated with a more cursive appearance except in Australia where it still has the pre-2002 logo.
-Its price also increased.
-The nougat was made lighter, the chocolate on top became thinner, and the overall weight of the bar was reduced slightly.
-The slogan "Pleasure you can't measure" was intended to appeal more to women and youths.
+In 2002, the Mars bar was rebranded across Europe with localised taglines.
+In addition the nougat was made lighter, the chocolate on top became thinner, and the overall weight of the bar was reduced slightly.
+The slogan "Pleasure you can't measure" used in Britain was intended to appeal more to women and youths.
+In Germany on the other hand the tagline was "It is Mars – that's it" while in France it was "Mars – What happiness".